The UK proudly hosts some of the world’s most prestigious universities and top institutions renowned for their prowess in a myriad of academic fields.

 The Complete University Guide offers comprehensive and independent rankings, focusing extensively on the academic robustness, student satisfaction, and graduate prospects of universities, providing prospective students with a balanced overview of UK universities.
 Here are the best colleges in the UK according to the CUG rankings.

-Rank | University |
+Ranking | University |

 1 | University of Cambridge |